-FINANCIALS FINANCIALS Financial Report Greenpeace is the only global environmental charity organisation that does not accept funds from corporations or governments.
-Our financial independence enables us to do our job credibly by exposing environmental crimes and demanding accountability and restitution. $\rightarrow$ In 2018, Greenpeace Southeast Asia was supported by 55,583 financial generosity enabled us to campaign for a greener future by investigating, documenting and lobbying for the protection of our forests, climate, oceans, freshwater and food.
+Financial Report Greenpeace is the only global environmental charity organisation that does not accept funds from corporations or governments.
+Our financial independence enables us to do our job credibly by exposing environmental crimes and demanding accountability and restitution. → In 2018, Greenpeace Southeast Asia was supported by 55,583 financial donors from all walks of life.
+Their generosity enabled us to campaign for a greener future by investigating, documenting and lobbying for the protection of our forests, climate, oceans, freshwater and food.
 We raised THB 131,593,000 across the region.
-FINANCIAL STATEMENT EXPLANATORY NOTES: - 1.
-Greenpeace Southeast Asia's Financial Statements are prepared based on Standard for Small and Medium Sized Entities (IFRS-SME).
+FINANCIAL STATEMENT EXPLANATORY NOTES:

+- Greenpeace Southeast Asia's Financial Statements are prepared based on International Financial Reporting Standard for Small and Medium-Sized Entities (IFRS-SME).
 Financial Statements under IFRS-SME are prepared using the accrual basis of accounting whereby revenues and costs are recognised when incurred in respect of the transaction which can be measured reliably. - 2.
-A substantive majority of Greenpeace Southeast Asia's revenues comes from grants from the Stichting Greenpeace Council as a part of their commitment to support Greenpeace Southeast Asia as a Priority Office, on the front-line in the world's most serious environmental battles. - 3.
-As part of Greenpeace Southeast Asia's 2017-2019 Three Year Plan for in its fundraising operations in order to grow future revenues and to increase capacity.
+A substantive majority of Greenpeace Southeast Asia's revenues comes from grants from the Stichting Greenpeace Council as a part of their commitment to support Greenpeace Southeast Asia as a Priority Office, on the frontline in the world's most serious environmental battles.

+- 3. As part of Greenpeace Southeast Asia's 2017-2019 Three Year Plan for achieving growth, GPSEA is investing in its fundraising operations in order to grow future revenues and to increase capacity.
 The returns from this investment will be realised in future years, bringing the overall costs of fundraising down. - 4.
-Greenpeace Southeast Asia's expenditures comply with the established internal policies, regulations and procedures (regionally and globally) and are part of the yearly budget that is reviewed and approved by GPSEA's Regional Board - and campaigns to reach our aim, the campaign priorities are reflected in Greenpeace Southeast Asia's expenditure.
-Per campaign issues, 47% of the campaign expenditure went towards our forest campaign, 22% towards our Climate and Energy work, 12% was used for our Climate Justice campaign, a further 7% went towards protecting our oceans campaign, 6% for sustainable agriculture campaign, and 6% for toxic, plastic and rapid response.
-Any excess of revenue incurred will be kept accordance with Greenpeace Reserve The future is bright.
+Greenpeace Southeast Asia's expenditures comply with the established internal policies, regulations and procedures (regionally and globally) and are part of the yearly budget that is reviewed and approved by GPSEA's Regional Board of Directors. - As Greenpeace Southeast Asia focuses on non-violent direct action and campaigns to reach our aim, the campaign priorities are reflected in Greenpeace Southeast Asia's expenditure.
+Per campaign issues, 47% of the campaign expenditure went towards our forest campaign, 22% towards our Climate and Energy work, 12% was used for our Climate Justice campaign, a further 555,583 donors.
+7% went towards protecting our oceans campaign, 6% for sustainable agriculture campaign, and 6% for toxic, plastic and rapid response.
+Any excess of revenue incurred 131,593,000 In 2018, a total of THB from 🔽 we received will be kept in our reserve and will be available for future campaigns and programs in accordance with Greenpeace Reserve Policy.
+The future is bright.
 With our growing supporter base and dedicated activists, with you and others like you in Southeast Asia, small gains and huge victories are possible.
 For more information, please get in touch with our supporter care team at supporterservices.id@greenpeace.org.